telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 # Setting a Theme

 **Setting a theme** is the preferred way of styling the controls that come with the **Telerik UI for WPF** suite.
 Apart from the default **Office_Black**, you have the option to choose from variety of other themes to achieve outstanding visual appearance and great user experience.
-Before choosing what theme to apply and what approach to take in order to do so, you might find useful to familiarize with the [Themes concept](#what-is-a-theme) and their [distribution](#themes-distribution).
+Before choosing what theme to apply and what approach to take in order to do so, you might find it useful to familiarize with the [Themes concept](#what-is-a-theme) and their [distribution](#where-can-the-theme-be-found).

+The theming mechanism makes it really easy for you to change the overall appearance of your application.
+Furthermore, it is simple for you to make customizations, assemblies have smaller size and **Blend** support is improved.

-## What is a theme?
+## What is a Theme?

-A theme contains all styles and resources needed for the visualization of the Telerik controls.
+A theme contains all the styles and resources needed for the visualization of the **Telerik** controls.
 Each theme consists of multiple **XAML** files.
-The files names are similar to the binary files that you need to reference in your application.
-With this in mind, for each binary reference in your application, you need to merge the respective XAML file in the application's resource dictionaries.
-You can think of a certain theme as a collection of compliant Styles which are implicitly applied to the controls.

-## Does it affect all WPF Controls?

-Алл Themes are specifically designed to style **Telerik** controls.
-However, there are some **native {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %}** controls which are affected by the theming mechanism as well.
-You can find a list of these controls in the [Setting a Theme on MS Controls]({%slug styling-apperance-themes-mscontrols%}) article.
+You can think of each separate file as a collection of compliant styles which are needed for the visualisation of a certain control.
+As most of the custom controls are quite complex and contain within themselves other custom controls, often you will need the resource of several files.

+To apply a theme, you need to merge these files into the Merged Dictionaries of your application.
+As you most probably will be using just a subset of the available controls, you can merge only several files which are needed for the specific controls.
+This leads to a smaller assembly size and an easy-to-customize experience.

-## Where can each theme's resources be found?
+## Where can a Theme be found?

 After installing the __UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %}__ suite, you will find the following structure in the installation folder (usually C://Program Files/Telerik/ UI for {% if site.site_name == 'WPF' %}WPF{% endif %}{% if site.site_name == 'Silverlight' %}Silverlight{% endif %} [version]/)